vincepr/go_csv/README.md

 ![example of use](./files/example.gif)

+### Parsing improvements over the std.csv lib
+- by default trailing spaces after doublequte enclosed fields are not supported and will crash the process.
+- ex: ` "asdf" ,"bbb"` will fail while `asdf , bbb` or ` "asdf",  "bbb"` are ok.
+- we changed this and extend the csv Filestream Reader struct with a optional TrimLeadingSpace bool option

 ## build the binary (golang required, or golang build dockerfile)
 - clone the repository cd into the folder
 - then build with golang for your target system `go build -o ./bin/csv`